 We’ve eliminated the nomination requirement from the application process to ensure equal access for all students wanting to apply to this program.
 This ensures students from under-resourced schools and communities will be able to apply for and be considered for this program.

-- Write a brief answer (250 words) to the following question:
+- Write a short essay (maximum 250 words) on the following topic:

 William H. and Elizabeth Gray Danforth